sdhaduk/LLM-From-Scratch/README.md

-# Build A Large Language Model from Scratch Implementation
+# "Build A Large Language Model from Scratch" Implementation
 This repository contains my full implementation of the chapters from Sebastian Raschka's book "Build a Large Language Model from Scratch".
 It serves as both a learning project and a complete reference for constructing a GPT-style language model using PyTorch.

 This project walks through all the foundational steps in building a transformer-based language model — from tokenization and model architecture to pretraining, fine-tuning, and evaluation.
 It mirrors the structure and chapters of the book, ensuring each concept is implemented and explained with clarity.
 It also contains interactive notebooks